Finstable-Dev/CryptoBlend/README.md

 5. **Access the Website**:
    Once the server is running, access the CryptoBlend  at [http://localhost:3000](http://localhost:3000) in your web browser.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to the Cryptoblend frontend, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main branch of the original repository.

+## Support
+   If you encounter any issues or have any questions about the Cryptoblend frontend, please feel free to reach out to us at dev@finstable.co.th
 ## Deployment

 This project is deployed on Vercel.
 You can import this project to Vercel via Gitub.